Redallia/starflight_remake/docs/design/development_ideas.md

 ## Wishlist

+### Expanded Skill Systems
+The original games had a list of 5 skills:
+- Science
+- Navigation
+- Engineering
+- Communication
+- Medicine

+Each skill would range from 0 to 250 (with training).
+- High Science skill gave better planet scan information vs low Science which left the user with a bunch of unknowns, even after the scan.
+- High Communication allowed full translations of alien languages, as opposed to low Communication leaving most of the text untranslated.
+- High Navigation gave better accuracy when firing weapons, or was faster to resolve hyperspace coordinates after going through a flux jump, while low Navigation was less accurate when firing and slower to orient after a jump.
+- High Enginnering would let ship repairs happen quicker
+- High Medicine would heal crew members faster

+It would be fascinating if Starport could raise crew skill up to some baseline cap - 150 or 200, maybe - while other facilities could be uncovered to let crew members exceed that cap, with the top-tier cap unlocking new abilities or capabilities.

+Another facet might be the expansion of Skills into specialties, allowing crew members to unlock new "Classes"

+Maybe 1-100 is a normal skill range, 101-200 gives access to specialized tricks or abilities, and 200-250 unlocks Skill "specialities", with crew members only being able to specialize in one skill.
+This would encourage a diversity of skills and crew members.

+**Training and Factions**
+You could pair the expanded Skill training with Faction rating, with a high enough faction rating allowing the player access to specialized facilities where a crew member could become a specialist.

+**Complementary Specializations**
+Complementary specializations could unlock combo abilities.
+For example: Navigator + Diplomat might “Stellar Envoy” missions, where you chart trade routes and negotiate treaties.

 ### Star Systems
 **Inner/Outer orbits**
 Star systems differentiate between outer and inner planetary orbits.
 The player could enter a star system, and see the outer planets in orbit, while the inner planets would act like a separate enterable system.